hgploutz/coding-dojo-bootcamp-repo/README.md

   <img src = "https://github.com/hgploutz/food-sales-predictions/blob/main/LinearRegressionAnalysis.png">
 </p>

-Think of our sales like a recipe.
-Certain ingredients will make our dish better, and some might not.
-In our case, the 'ingredients' are different characteristics of our outlets.
-We found that when an outlet has the ID "Outlet_identifier_OUT027" or if it's a "Supermarket Type 3," our sales tend to be higher.
-It's like adding extra cheese to a pizza - it makes it better!
-We also noticed that when an outlet is medium-sized, sales tend to increase as well.
-It's as if having just the right amount of salt makes our dish tastier.
-But not all 'ingredients' make our sales recipe better.
-We noticed that when our outlet is a grocery store, sales tend to go down.
-It's like adding too much vinegar to our dish - it doesn't really help.
-Remember, this is what we found based on our current data.
-If things change in the future, we might have to tweak our recipe.
+In our analysis, different factors about our outlets can influence our sales.
+For instance, if an outlet has the ID "Outlet_identifier_OUT027" or if it's classified as a "Supermarket Type 3," we tend to see higher sales.
+This suggests that these factors positively contribute to our business success.

+Likewise, outlets of medium size tend to see increased sales, pointing to a favorable balance between having a broad range of products and maintaining manageable overhead costs.

+However, not all factors are beneficial.
+When our outlet is classified as a grocery store, we tend to see a decrease in sales.
+This could be due to a variety of factors, such as lower foot traffic or more limited product ranges compared to larger outlets.
+Please keep in mind that these observations are based on our current data and trends might change over time.

 ### Tree-Based Models Feature Importances Plot
 <p align = "center">